Hooke's Law: Understanding Spring Force and Elastic Behavior

 Statement

-Hooke’s Law states that the restoring force exerted by an ideal spring is proportional to its displacement from equilibrium and points toward the equilibrium position.
-The proportionality constant kk is the spring constant, which measures the spring’s stiffness.
+Hooke’s Law states that the restoring force exerted by an ideal spring is proportional to its displacement from the spring’s natural length and points back toward that zero-force length.
+The proportionality constant is the spring constant, which measures the spring’s stiffness.

 Mathematical Form